 Will waiting make them worth more money?

-The waiting game is popular with tons of different investments.
+The waiting game is popular with many forms of investments.

-The general idea is that the longer you have something, the less common it may become and the higher the demand and value become.
+The general idea is that the longer you have something, the less common it becomes thus its value goes up.

 Sometimes waiting is the only way to see if they’ll be worth anything.